 Treatment Visits & Follow-Up Care

-During treatment, a variety of cancer support services and professionals will be involved in your care, including your oncologist, consulting physicians, physician assistants, nurse practitioners, registered nurses, technicians from various disciplines, social workers, dieticians and at your request, pastoral care and pet therapy staff.
-If you are interested, you may also be introduced to our cancer support group.
+During treatment, a variety of cancer support services and professionals will be involved in your care, including your oncologist, consulting physicians, physician assistants, nurse practitioners, registered nurses, technicians from various disciplines, social workers, dieticians and at your request, spiritual care, and pet therapy staff.
+If you are interested, you may also be introduced to our survivorship program and cancer support group.
 You will continue to see your primary care practitioner for non-cancer related issues, who will work closely with your oncologist.

 During your course of treatment, you will have regular blood tests and/or radiology scans.
 Our staff always tries to coordinate appointments to avoid duplicate trips; however, some procedures require a separate visit.

-At the conclusion of treatment, your oncologist will recommend a follow-up appointment schedule.
+At the conclusion of treatment, your oncologist will recommend a follow-up appointment schedule, and you'll be introduced to our Survivorship Program.
 For follow-up appointments, you will alternate between seeing your nurse practitioner/physician assistant and seeing your oncologist.
+You may also be recommended to our Cancer Survivor Wellness Program, a fitness program designed to help survivors regain their strength after treatment.

 Print our List of Questions to Ask Your Oncologist